pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/belowground_competition/SoilWaterContent/soil_properties/s_n.md

-Measure for pore-size distribution as defined in Heinermann (2023).
+Unitless measure for pore-size distribution as defined in Heinermann (2023).